tazmancoder/SwiftUIPaddingModifier/README.md

 The code is packaged as a framework.
 You can install manually (by copying the files in the `Sources` directory) or using Swift Package Manager (**preferred**)

-### Dependency to another SPM
+### Dependency For Another Swift Package
 To install using Swift Package Manager, add this to the `dependencies` section of your `Package.swift` file:
 `.package(url: "https://github.com/tazmancoder/SwiftUIPaddingModifier.git", .upToNextMinor(from: "1.0.0"))`

 ### Xcode project
-To install this into your Xcode project, goto your project folder, tap Package Dependencies, under Packages click the plus button and enter following in the search bar: `https://github.com/tazmancoder/SwiftUIPaddingModifier.git`.
-Set `Dependency Rule` to `Up to Next Major Version` then tap `Add Package` button.
+To install this into your Xcode project, follow the instructions below:

+1. Goto your project folder, tap Package Dependencies, under Packages click the plus button
+2. Enter this in searchbar - `https://github.com/tazmancoder/SwiftUIPaddingModifier.git`.
+3. Set `Dependency Rule` to `Up to Next Major Version`
+4. Tap `Add Package` button.

 Thats it this package will then be installed and ready to use.

 > Note: The package requires iOS v13.0+ or macOS v10.15+